-Need a Homeowners Insurance comparison in Syracuse?
+Need a Homeowners Insurance comparison in Skaneateles?

-If you’re like most homeowners in Syracuse, your home is your most valuable asset, and should be protected as such.
+If you’re like most homeowners in Skaneateles, your home is your most valuable asset, and should be protected as such.
 When your home is damaged or destroyed, you need your claim settled by an insurance company that understands the importance of the place you call home.